Today in Hip-Hop: Dr. Dre Drops ‘2001’

 At its core, 2001 updates the formula created by Dre on The Chronic.
 Lyrically and thematically, Dre is as gangster as he ever was, delivering song after song of O.G. anthems about money, weed, guns, low-rider Cadillacs and women.
 That isn’t a knock on the album, either.
 Since the days of N.W.A, gangster music is Dre’s calling card and return to the genre he helped pioneer was welcome especially after Dre’s aborted attempt to be more mature on his label’s introductory compilation, Dr. Dre Presents… The Aftermath, a few years earlier.
 Songs such as “Still D.R.E.,” “Forgot About Dre,” “Xxplosive” and “The Next Episode” are absolute classics in the gangster rap canon and continue to set the party off when they are played to this day.

 While the album might not be breaking any new ground subject-wise, the real innovation of 2001 was Dre’s sonic perfection.
 Dre eschews the classic G-Funk beats of his Death Row days for a more cinematic sound on 2001.
 The production features more ominous strings, minor key piano riffs and soulful vocals making the album sound as relevant as ever.
 Even the album’s title, 2001, seems forward-looking as if Dre was looking two years into the future to predict hip-hop would sound like in the near future.

-14 years after its release, 2001 remains one of Dre’s calling card.
+2001 remains one of Dre’s calling card.
 A signature achievement for a career that started in late 1980s with the advent of gangster rap music.
 We will never forget about Dre.